c0ldheart/multisearch/README.md

 # multisearch

-A simple html website for multisearch
+A simple web page that displays multiple search engine results on a single page.

 Support search engine：